-"The margin for adverse deviations is the difference between the assumption for a calculation and the corresponding best estimate assumption."
-(SOP, paragraph 1110.31)
+"The margin for adverse deviations is be difference between the assumption for a calculation and the corresponding best estimate assumption."
+(SOP section 1110.31)

-Provision for adverse deviations
+Provision for adverse deviation

 "The provision for adverse deviations is the difference between the actual result of a calculation and the corresponding result using best estimate assumptions."
-(SOP, paragraph 1110.39)
+(SOP section 1110.39)

-2 - ECONOMIC ASSUMPTIONS
+2 - ECONOMIC ASSOMPTIONS

-"The margin for adverse deviations would be at least the average of the applicable high and low margin whenever at least one 'significant consideration' exists, or at least one other consideration is significant in the context of the valuation.
-Significant considerations vary by type of assumption and are described under subsections 2340 and 2350."
+SOP section 2320.08 states: "The margin for adverse deviations would be at least the average of the applicable high and low margin whenever at least one "significant consideration" exists, or at least one other consideration is significant in the context of the valuation.
+"Significant considerations" vary by type of assumption and are described under sections 2340 and 2350."

-"The following significant considerations indicate difficulties in properly estimating the best estimate assumption:
+SOP section 2340.001 states: "The following significant considerations indicate difficulties in properly estimating the mean: